MTGTech/StudioV/README.md

 2. Prepare VR system
 VR system allows actors see the scene, other actors and themselves immersively.
 You need a VR compatible computer to run VR application.
 Follow the link to set up VR system https://support.steampowered.com/kb_article.php?ref=2001-UXCM-4439
-* In all instructions, we will only provide explanations of the components that we are using, if you want to use other hardware or software, you can try to work on your own or contact studio.

 3. Prepare face tracking
 - Eye tracking: hardware required.
 We are using Tobii VR for eye tracking.
 Tobii Pro SDK Unity is used for development.